maniaclab/snowmass-connect-docs/docs/data_management_main.md

 ## Transferring data
-You can transfer data from external institutions to the Snowmass21 Connect using any of the three following methods:
+You can transfer data to Snowmass21 Connect using any of the three following methods:

 1. **scp**.
 For example: `scp -r <file_or_directory> <user_id>@login.snowmass21.io:/work/<user_id>/.` will copy a file or a directory from your local machine to your user directory in local storage.
 The ssh-keys used for your profile on the Snowmass Connect portal